aParsecFromFuture/aParsecFromFuture/README.md

 ### Hi there, I'm Farukcan
 I'm a M.Sc.
-Student at Istanbul Technical University.
+Student in Turkey.
 Currently, I am improving myself on data science and deep learning.

 LinkedIn: [link](https://www.linkedin.com/in/farukcansaglam/)